DOV-Vlaanderen/pydov/docs/output_fields.rst

 --------------------------------

 To add an extra XML field to an existing subtype, you have to create a subclass of the subtype and extend its fields.
 You also have to subclass the main type in order to register your new subtype.

+To extend the field list of the subtype, use its ``extend_fields`` class method, allowing the base subtype to be unaffected by your changes.
+It takes a new list as its argument, containing the fields to be added.
+These should all be instances of :class:`pydov.types.fields.XmlField`.
+The source_xpath will be interpreted relative to the base subtypes rootpath.

+To register your new subtype in a custom main type, subclass the existing main type and overwrite its ``subtypes`` field with a new list containing your new subtype.

 For example, to add the field 'opmeter' to the Peilmeting subtype, you'd write::